 Males have 2.4 times the risk compared with females.
 The left hip is affected more commonly than the right.

-Rate of familial involvement is 5-7%.
+The rate of familial involvement is 5-7%.

-In patients younger than 10 years, Slipped femoral capital epiphysis is associated with endocrine disorders.
+In patients, younger than 10 years, Slipped femoral capital epiphysis is associated with endocrine disorders.
 Bilaterality is more common in these younger patients.

 Pathophysiology of Slipped Femoral Capital Epiphysis